miflydesign/MakarViewerIntegration/docs/android.md

 ## Integrating Unity as a library into standard Android app

 This document explains how to include Unity as a Library into standard Android application through Activity.
-You can read more about [Unity as a Library](https://docs.unity3d.com/2019.3/Documentation/Manual/UnityasaLibrary.html).

 Pre-requisites
 --------------
-- Sign up and get API key from [Makar development](https://developer.makar.app).
+- Get API key: Contact <infomakar@miflydesign.com>

 Requirements
 --------------